Online Medical Assistant Programs in New Jersey: Top Schools in NJ

 AIMS Education College of Health Sciences — Certificate

-Medical assistant students at the AIMS Education College of Health Sciences can expect to complete this online New Jersey medical assistant certification program in just 10 months.
-Students can attend lectures and complete didactic work online but must perform lab and clinical training hours in-person on campus or at an affiliated clinical site.
-In addition to foundational coursework in laboratory techniques, clinical and diagnostic procedures, pharmacology, and first aid, AIMS students are taught specialty skills for OB/GYN and pediatric practices.
-Students are eligible to eventually take certification exams through the American Association of Medical Assistants, the NHA, or the American Medical Technologists.
+Medical assistant students at the AIMS Education College of Health Sciences can expect to complete this online Medical Assistant Certificate program in just 10 months.
+Students attend lectures and complete didactic work online but must participate in labs and clinical training in-person on campus or at an affiliated clinical site.

 Duration: 10 months